0xNULLDEVx0/Robot/README.md

 This application was built with ROS2 jazzy, with dependencies found in a basic ROS2 install.

-To get this working, ensure ROS2 is installed then go into the root directory learnRos.
-Reason for the name is due to my own new discoveries when working with jazzy.
-Can never stop learning right?
+To get this working, ensure ROS2 is installed then go into the root directory Robot.

-Before anything, you must source the files. run **source install/setup.bash** in the root folder /learnRos.
+Before anything, you must source the files. run **source install/setup.bash** in the root folder /Robot.

-Run the command **colcon build** in the root directory (/learnRos).
+This program uses cmake cache to make builds run faster, but for the first run you **must** perform a clean build.
+Run the command **colcon build --cmake-clean-cache** in the root directory (/Robot).

 The robot is a 6 DOF robot with links,joints, and limits.
 The limits are there to prevent the robot from colliding with itself and performing unnatural transformations.